 2. Destroy the portal if it's an enemy portal.
 Earn 75 AP per resonator, 187 for each link, and 750 for each field, destroyed.

 3. Upgrade the portal.
 Earn 125 AP for each resonator deployed, plus bonuses of 500 AP for the first resonator (#1) and 250 AP for the last resonator (#8).
 You can also upgrade another agent's weaker resonators, for which you also earn 65 AP.
 Where possible, avoid making the mistake of creating weak portals.
 The further you stand away from the portal when resonating, the better.
 Portals are much stronger when they have a larger starburst pattern.
 Portals that are resonated while standing close to, or on top of, the portal are weak.
 The act of making weak portals is called "Pineappling" or "Campfiring".

 4. Mod the portal.
 Add offensive or defensive mods if slots are available.
 You are permitted to add up to 2 mods.
 Each mod added earns 125 AP.

 5. Link the portal.
 Earn 313 AP for each link, and 1250 AP for each triangular control field, you make.

-Many agents skip several of these steps as they can be time consuming and it's certainly more fun to simply destroy portals and move on, but they are missing out on significant AP and advancement on their badges --- both of which are needed for higher levels.
-For example, if you destroy an full enemy portal and put 1 resonator in it to claim it, you'll earn 1,225 AP (plus link and field points).
+Many agents skip several of these steps as they can be time consuming and it's certainly fun to simply destroy portals and move on, but they are missing out on significant AP and advancement on their badges --- both of which are needed for higher levels.
+For example, if you destroy a full enemy portal and put 1 resonator in it to claim it, you'll earn 1,225 AP (plus points for any links and fields destroyed).
 If you take a little more time to fully resonate the new portal your AP will almost double to 2,350 AP.
 Throw links and create fields and your points grow exponentially.
 Ingress can be played a little or a lot, there are no time limits.
 Everything is counted and every addition matters.